notation-playground/notation-integration-with-ACR-and-AKV/sign-action.md

 </details>

-## Trigger the workflow
+## Trigger the GitHub Actions workflow

-The workflow trigger logic has been set to `on: push` [event](https://docs.github.com/en/actions/using-workflows/triggering-a-workflow#using-events-to-trigger-workflows) so the workflow will run when a commit push is made to any branch in the workflow's repository.
+The workflow trigger logic has been set to `on: push` [event](https://docs.github.com/en/actions/using-workflows/triggering-a-workflow#using-events-to-trigger-workflows) in the sample workflow.
+Committing the workflow file to a branch in your repository triggers the push event and runs your workflow.

-When a new git commit is pushed to the registry, Notation workflow will build and sign every build and push the signed image with its associated signature to the registry.
-On success, you will be able to see the image pushed to your ACR with a COSE format signature attached.
+On success, you will be able to see the image is built and pushed to your ACR with a COSE format signature attached.

-Another use case is to trigger the workflow when a new tag is pushed to the Github repo.
+Another use case is to trigger the workflow when a new tag is pushed to the Github repository.
 See [this doc](https://docs.github.com/en/actions/using-workflows/triggering-a-workflow#example-excluding-branches-and-tags) for details.
-This use case is typical in the software release process.
+It is typical to secure a software release process with the trigger event in the GitHub Actions.

-## Check the GitHub Actions workflow status
+## View your GitHub Actions workflow results

-See the workflow logs from the GitHub Actions in your own repository.
+Under your GitHub repository name, click **Actions** tab of your GitHub repository to see the workflow logs.